 What is Therapy?

 This might sound a bit corny, but I’m going to say it anyways – it takes a lot of courage to look for a therapist.
-Especially because you’re probably someone who has felt the need to be self-sufficient for most of your life.
-So thank you for taking this huge step to building the life that you know you can live.
-Though that might still feel so far away, I’m excited for you!
+Especially because you always feel responsible to have it all together.
+I'm excited for you to start live the life that you want!

 What Therapy Is